moodley-interactive/statamic-responsive-image/README.md

 ## Placeholder

-Placeholder are getting generated on upload.
+Placeholders are getting generated on upload.
 If you add the addon to an existing site, you can generate the placeholders for all assets already uploaded with a command.
 To to so run `php please resp:generate`.

 ## Tag Usage

 In all the examples the assets field is called `image` in the blueprint.
 Can be called anything, thats up to your fieldsets/blueprint.